 - Unusual lumps under the skin

 - Swelling of the face and neck

 In order to diagnose mesothelioma, it is necessary to perform a variety of tests.
 This typically starts with a thorough medical examination by a primary care physician who is familiar with the patient’s health history, occupation and lifestyle, and potential exposure to asbestos.
 If a doctor suspects mesothelioma, a number of diagnostic tests may be ordered including radiological tests (X-ray, CT, and MRI scans), as well as biopsies of the blood, body fluids and tissue to detect the presence of malignant mesothelial cells.

 Today, the survival rate is improving and depends on a variety of factors, not the least of which is the stage of diagnosis and treatment received.
 Nonetheless, mesothelioma is difficult to diagnose in its early stages and is often detected after it becomes too advanced to treat.
 Unfortunately, the prognosis for many victims is grim as the average life expectancy ranges from 12 to 21 months, depending on cancer’s stage and treatment outcome.
 If you have been exposed to asbestos and suspect you may have mesothelioma, it is crucial to consult with your doctor immediately and undergo a thorough medical evaluation.

 Fighting for the Rights of Mesothelioma Victims

-The law office of Michael Logiudice routinely represents victims of mesothelioma in the greater New York City area.
+The law office of Michael Logiudice routinely represents victims of mesothelioma in New York, Westchester, and the surrounding areas.
 Although there is no cure for this disease at this time, we are dedicated to helping our clients obtain significant compensation and to making sure they receive the medical care that they need.
 We believe that no one should be forced to suffer because of another’s negligence.
-Call our office today for a fee consultation or complete the contact form on our website.
+Call our office today for a free consultation or complete the contact form on our website.